hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 ### ⭐️⭐️⭐️ Deployment Diagrams

-Deployment diagrams are used to visualize the topology of the physical components of a system, where the software components are deployed.
-Deployment diagrams consist of nodes and their relationships.
+<u>Deployment diagrams are used to visualize the topology of the physical components of a system, where the software components are deployed.</u> Deployment diagrams consist of nodes and their relationships.